Understanding different loan to value ratios

 The restrictions mean that only 20% of our new lending for owner-occupied residential housing (new home loans) can have an LVR of more than 80% (a 20% deposit or less).
 Therefore, your application will have to undergo a number of assessments to see if we are able to give you the loan or not, to ensure that we comply with these restrictions.

 If your deposit is less than 20% of the home’s value, a low equity interest rate premium will apply.
 This is charged to recover some of the additional cost to the bank of lending to customers with a smaller deposit.

 You can view details on our home loan interest rates and fees page

 Residential property investors

-Following lending restrictions introduced by the Reserve Bank of New Zealand, we are unable to approve loans for residential investment properties if you have less than 30% deposit, unless your loan falls within an exemption.
+Following lending restrictions introduced by the Reserve Bank of New Zealand, you’ll need a minimum deposit of 40% to apply for a residential investor loan, unless your loan falls within an exemption.

-This restriction applies to new applications and/or top-ups.
+These restriction apply to new applications and/or top-ups.
 Applications for lending against owner-occupied property are also impacted if there is a residential investment property in the lending mix.
 Exemptions may apply such as if you are refinancing from another bank, or if your house is under construction.
-If you'd like to find out more, call us on 0800 275 269.
+If you’d like to find out more, call us on 0800 275 269.

 Customers with an existing home loan

 Topping up an existing home loan